axcheron/axcheron.github.io/_posts/2016-12-25-code-disassembly-with-pydasm.md

 ---

 ---
-In this post, I would like to show you how to use a famous Python module named **pydasm**. pydasm is a python wrapper for [libdasm](https://github.com/axcheron/libdasm).
+In this post, I would like to show you how to use a famous Python module named **pydasm**, a python wrapper for [libdasm](https://github.com/axcheron/libdasm).
 It attempts to capture all the functionality of libdasm and bring its versatility to Python.

 **libdasm** is a C-library that tries to provide simple and convenient way to disassemble Intel x86 raw opcode bytes (machine code).
 It can parse and print out opcodes in *AT&T* and *Intel* syntax.